Our Rooted Team

 Rebekah has experience in youth support, educational settings, and community advocacy, and is especially drawn to hands-on, engaging approaches that incorporate nature, creativity, and connection.
 They are passionate about helping young people feel seen, supported, and better understood.
 Outside of the practice, Rebekah enjoys gardening, creating art, reading, and exploring science.
 They are excited to be part of the Rooted team and to help create meaningful opportunities for children and families to connect, explore, and feel supported in their community.

-Working with Rebekah often feels engaging and encouraging.
+Working with Rebekah often feels engaging, creative, and uplifting.

 Administrative & Support Specialist